NeRdTheNed/deft4j/README.md

 deft4j is a (very inefficient) deflate stream parser and optimiser.

-It has support for parsing and writing ZIP, GZip, ZLib, and PNG files.
+It has support for parsing and writing ZIP, GZip, ZLib, and PNG files (including APNG and most deflate compressed PNG chunks).

 deft4j implements a few deflate stream optimisations: